Deportation of Kilmar Abrego Garcia

 Kilmar Armando Ábrego García, (Note: /es/.)
 (Note: His name has been variously reported as Kilmar Armando Abrego Garcia, Kilmar Armado Ábrego García, Kilmer Armado Abrego-Garcia, and Kilmar Armado Abrego Garcia.
-In a Supreme Court ruling, the name used is Kilmar Armando Abrego Garcia.) a Salvadoran man living in the United States, was illegally deported on March 15, 2025, by the US government under the Trump administration, which called it "an administrative error".
-At the time, he had never been charged with or convicted of a crime in either country; despite this, he was imprisoned without trial in the Salvadoran Terrorism Confinement Center (CECOT).
-His case became the most prominent of the hundreds of migrants the US sent to be jailed without trial at CECOT under the countries' agreement where the US would pay the Salvadoran government to imprison US deportees there.
-The administration defended the deportation and accused Garcia of being a member of MS-13—a US-designated terrorist organization—based on a determination made during a 2019 immigration court bail proceeding.
+In a Supreme Court ruling, the name used is Kilmar Armando Abrego Garcia.) a Salvadoran man living in the United States, was illegally deported on March 15, 2025, by the U.S. government under the Trump administration, which called it "an administrative error".
+His case became the most prominent of the hundreds of migrants the U.S. sent to be jailed without trial at the Salvadoran Terrorism Confinement Center (CECOT) under the countries' agreement where the U.S. would pay the Salvadoran government to imprison U.S. deportees there.
+The administration defended the deportation and accused Abrego Garcia of being a member of MS-13—a US-designated terrorist organization—based on a county police report mentioned during a 2019 immigration court bail proceeding.
 Abrego Garcia has denied the allegation.

 Abrego Garcia grew up in El Salvador, and around 2011, at age 16, he illegally immigrated to the United States to escape gang threats.
 In 2019, an immigration judge granted him withholding of removal status due to the danger he would face from gang violence if he returned to El Salvador.
-This status allowed him to live and work legally in the US.
-At the time of his deportation in 2025, he lived in Maryland with his wife and children who are all American citizens, and he was complying with annual US Immigration and Customs Enforcement (ICE) check-ins.
+This status allowed him to live and work legally in the U.S. At the time of his deportation in 2025, he lived in Maryland with his wife and children, who are all American citizens; he was complying with annual US Immigration and Customs Enforcement (ICE) check-ins; and he had never been charged with or convicted of a crime in either country.
+Despite this, he was imprisoned without trial in CECOT.